 Unfortunately, after a move I had to put the receiver quite close to my chair and over time the voltage converter hum became unbearable.
 Unfortunately I could not get rid of it.
 More or less at the same time, I discovered that quad receivers from the 1970s are much better for listening to multi-channel discs than modern HTRs.
 So I said goodbye to 2230B and replaced it with a quad Marantz Model 4240 (which I still own).

 Why this trip down memory lane?
-Marantz 2230B came up again thanks to our reader.
-Mr. Grzegorz asked me for receiver advice.
-He was planning to buy a Sansui 7070, which he eventually not buy after it turned out that the price did not reflect it’s questionable technical condition.
+Marantz 2230B came up again thanks to our reader, Grzegorz, who asked me for advice on receiver purchase.
+He was planning to buy a Sansui 7070, which he eventually did not buy after it turned out that the price did not reflect it’s questionable technical condition.
 But our articles drew the reader’s attention to classic Marantz.
-After a month or so Mr. Grzegorz contacted me again, this time with questions about Marantz 2230B, which I promptly recommended.
-Mr. Grzegorz bought the Marantz, and after some listening with his new toy he shared his impressions with us in an email that we publish in full (with his consent):
+After a month or so, Grzegorz contacted me again, this time with questions about Marantz 2230B, which I promptly recommended.
+Grzegorz bought the Marantz, and after some listening with his new toy he shared his impressions with us in an email that we publish in full (with his consent):